SamuelWhitton/natural-daina/README.md

 In summary:

 + Any number of class generic types can be declared for a class, and then used anywhere inside the class.
-+ A class generic type can be instantiated by any type, including another generic type or a lambda type.
++ A class generic type can be instantiated by any type, including another generic type or a method type.
 + All class generic types are instantiated when invoking a constructor, invoking a type method or declaring a type.
 + Class types with a generic instantiation are compatible if the instantiated types are compatible.
 Using the afromentioned **Tuple** as an example, if **[C]** is a parent type of **[B]** then **[Tuple<[A][C]>]** is a parent type of **[Tuple<[A][B]>]**.
 + A class with generics can be inherited, each of the generic types must be instantiated.